 Limited Liability Companies

-Single-member LLC's file Schedule C, Profit or Loss from Business, single-member farming LLC's file Schedule F, Profit or Loss from Farming, and multimember LLC's file Form 1065, U.S. Return Of Partnership Income.
+To report their taxes, single-member LLCs file Schedule C, Profit or Loss from Business, single-member farming LLCs file Schedule F, Profit or Loss from Farming, and multimember LLCs file Form 1065, U.S. Return Of Partnership Income.
+Because single-member LLCs file like sole proprietors, the LLC is considered a disregarded entity by tax authorities.

 The advantages of the LLC over a corporate entity includes the following: